Tech-at-DU/ACS-3230-Web-Security/Lessons/Sanitization.md

 ### 💻 Activity: Write Your Own Sanitization Script

-Take an old project or tutorial, and integrate express-sanitizer or DOMPurify to it to sanitize your server side code!
+Take an old project or tutorial, and integrate express-sanitizer, DOMPurify, or any other propular package to it to sanitize your server side code!

+You may need to do some research into which package is appropriate for your project.

 ## 🌃 After Class